Have you been charged with statutory rape? Don’t wait. Call now.

 For more than 25 years, Attorney Norman Mattar has defended people accused of Sex Crimes such as Statutory Rape in Buffalo and Western New York.
 He offers a free initial consultation to discuss your case.

-Statutory Rape is sex with someone who is under the age of consent, which is 17 years old in New York.
+Statutory Rape is sex with someone who is under the age of consent, which varies by state.
+In New York State, the age of consent is 17 years old.
 Many people who are accused of Statutory Rape tell police that the sex was consensual or they were not aware of the minor’s age.
 However, neither is a defense and your statements could give police the evidence they need to charge you with a crime.

 The consequences of not understanding the law can be very severe, so it is important to put your case in the hands of an experienced Defense Attorney as soon as possible.